Nattyme/Nattyme/README.md

-- 👋 Hi, I’m Natasha
+-💁 Hi, I’m Natasha
-- 👀 I’m interested in reading, music, art.
+-👌 Interested: reading, plaiong guitar, drawing, listening music, sport.
-- 🌱 I’m currently learning HTML, CSS, Java-script and so on :D
+-💪 Education: university;
-- 💞️ I’m looking to collaborate
+-👊 Work: sales manager at japanese company;
-- 📫 How to reach me - follow me ^^,
+-😤 Study: HTML, CSS, Java-script and that's all for now :D -📫 How to reach me - follow me ^^,

 <!---
 Nattyme/Nattyme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.